antoBit/antodev/src/blog/2021-05-15-using-the-mediastream-web-api-to-record-screen-camera-and-audio.md

 *DISCLAIMER*: Most of the code here is meant to be used as an example.

-In order to keep it as simple as possible I won’t be worrying about checking if the browser supports the API used in the code (at the time of writing, only Chrome and Firefox do) and so I won’t add any error handling, try/catch statements, etc….
+In order to keep it as simple as possible, I won’t be worrying about checking if the browser supports the API used in the code (at the time of writing, only Chrome and Firefox do) and so I won’t add any error handling, try/catch statements, etc….

 Please don’t put any of this in production, I decline any responsibility in that case 🤣